bhshri/compoundWord2vec/README.txt

 For training Cword2vec, we use the mapping file: cword2vec_constituent_compound_mapping.txt

 TRAINING Cword2vec
 ------------------
 For Cword2vec algorithm we add 2 new arguments to default word2vec:
 (1) constituent compound mapping file generated as per last step (2) compound context augmenting probability (also called constituent_compound_replace_prob  in the word2vec.c)

+Vectors can be trained by running following command.
 ./run_cword2vec.sh

 Cword2vec vectors for which we obtained our best result is available at the following url.
 The vectors which are in text format have been compressed in tar.gz format: https://drive.google.com/file/d/178e8lyVzjxg70-1iHmCm6d6bLYrPwzWe/view?usp=sharing